 Sec.
 2.1.
-"Applicable Codes" means the California Building Code and the California Public Safety Code applicable to the County, as set forth in titles 19 and 24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, energy conservation, mechanical, plumbing, fire and safety.
+"Applicable Codes" means the California Building Code and the California Public Safety Code applicable to the County, as set forth in titles 19 and

+24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, mechanical, plumbing, energy, fire and safety.